Reaching Today’s Digitally Burned-Out Consumer with Print Marketing

 Combat Digital Burnout in Your Customers

-It’s also important to incorporate sensory experience into your printed materials by sending out textural papers and incorporating special print processes.
+It’s also important to incorporate the sensory experience into your printed materials by sending out textural papers and incorporating special print processes.

 These printed pieces can motivate consumers to visit brick-and-mortar locations when they feature coupons and special offers.
 Even millennials (65%) say they like coupons for retail businesses.

 Physical stores can also appeal to their internet shoppers by appending their IP addresses with physical addresses, and then sending those customers direct mail.
-This mail can be used to retarget shoppers who have abandoned their online carts, site visitors who didn’t make a purchase and lapsed customers.
+This mail can be used to retarget shoppers who have abandoned their online carts, site visitors who didn’t make a purchase, and lapsed customers.

 Retailers and brands can even use their shipping materials to drive further customer engagement.
 Recently, Amazon gave customers an interactive, shareable experience via QR codes printed on Halloween-themed boxes.
 Through the Amazon Augmented Reality app, customers could aim their phone camera at the code and instantly enjoy some silly, spooky AR fun.